Offirmo/offirmo-monorepo/stack--current/1-isomorphic/2-libs--cross-cutting/hateoas/module/notes.md

       * landscape
     * soundscape
     * ...
+* keep the semantic!
 * mutations not limited to PUT/POST/DELETE, also RPC/action
   * not restricted to <a> & <form>
 * optionally code-on-demand? (lazy loading?)
-* would not need a full screen refresh
+* would not need a full screen refresh (the case for SPA)
   * tabs? trees? tables?
   * frames/widgets?
   * tooltips? ("floating UI" https://floating-ui.com/)